-Guidance on the assessment of Neighbourhood Plans, in light of the Environmental Assessment of Plans and Programmes Regulations 2004 (as amended), is contained within the National Planning Practice Guidance.
-The guidance highlights three triggers that may require the production of an SEA, for instance where:
+Guidance on the assessment of Neighbourhood Plans, in line with the Environmental Assessment of Plans and Programmes Regulations 2004 is contained within the Planning Practice Guidance.
+This identifies three triggers that may require the production of an SEA:

-- •a neighbourhood plan allocates sites for development - •the neighbourhood area contains sensitive natural or heritage assets that may be affected by the proposals in the plan - •the neighbourhood plan may have significant environmental effects that have not already been considered and dealt with through a sustainability appraisal of the Local Plan.
+- a neighbourhood plan allocates sites for development - the neighbourhood area contains sensitive natural or heritage assets that may be affected by the proposals in the plan - the neighbourhood plan may have significant environmental effects that have not already been considered and dealt with through a sustainability appraisal of the Local Plan.